 First-ever comprehensive inspection map of NYC's estimated 10,000+ rooftop water tanks, showing widespread neglect around the city.
 Based on FOILed inspection records from the NYC DOHMH and land use data from the NYC Department of Buildings' PLUTO database.
 Built with the Google Maps JS API.

 For when really want to take off, but you don't know how many planes are in line ahead of you.
-Maps out average taxiing times for domestic flights at every airport in the United States, using US Bureau of Transportation Statistics data, dating back to 1995.
+Maps out average taxiing times for domestic s at every airport in the United States, using US Bureau of Transportation Statistics data, dating back to 1995.
 Built with D3.js.

 Cross-references the locations of several dozen cannabis-related raids by the LAPD and California Department of Consumer Affairs against poverty levels throughout Los Angeles.
 Built with the Mapbox GL JS API and D3.js.